Building a Platform for

 Key Takeaway

 Reducing uncertainty can matter more than adding features.
-Prioritizing clarity around submissions made participation feel achievable.
+Prioritizing clarity around submissions makes participation feel achievable.

 A Site That Adapts Without Rebuilding